NGSAnalysisOnBeocatClass/weekly_problems/week3_problems.md

-Assignment 2: Parse a GFF3 file
+##Assignment 2: Parse a GFF3 file

 One of the things that Perl programs can do is to parse text files and extract the information that your lab is interested in.
+This can save you time attempting to manually calculate summaries.
+Say for example that you have a large tab delimited text file with all annotations of your genome (GFF3 file format).
+You want to report the average length of features in an article describing your genome.
+The start and stop coordinates of each individual feature are feilds in the GFF3 format.
+The "type" of feature is also a feild for each individual feature.

-Download the GFF3 formatted file for the Mimulus genome.
+Download the GFF3 formatted file for the [Mimulus genome](https://docs.google.com/file/d/0B_FK3mkgo1L0azFIRGxhVHpnaGs/edit).
 GFF3 format, or gene feature format, is a way to describe features in a genome.
 Each line of a GFF3 formatted file contains a single feature found in a locus.

 GFF3 format is described here:  http://www.sequenceontology.org/gff3.shtml